 So I went to the bookstore to buy one book.
 I came out with three, which isn’t too bad.
 I used to have better willpower, but not now.
 I’m probably … Continue reading Oops I Bought More Books

 I haven’t done a book haul in a while.
 That doesn’t mean that I haven’t been buying books.
 I am definitely buying books quicker than I am consuming them.
 Currently, … Continue reading I’ve Got to Stop Buying Books: A Book Haul

 It’s been several months since I have set foot in a bookstore.
 I was doing good and reading books that I already owned, but today I didn’t have much self … Continue reading A Long Awaited Book Haul

 April was a relatively slow book buying month.
 I am trying to keep my buying numbers down until I read the books on my shelves.
-Synopsis: Steel Magnolias meets Dracula in this ’90s-set … Continue reading April Haul
+Here is my April Haul. … Continue reading April Haul

 So I have a major book hangover from My Dark Vanessa.
 Usually to fix a book hangover I will go to a bookstore, grab a coffee, and just browse the shelves.
 Well obviously right now that is not an option.
 So I thought I would do a little online shopping today.
 Check out what I bought.

 In My Lady Jane, coauthors Cynthia Hand, Brodi Ashton, and Jodi Meadows have created a one-of-a-kind YA fantasy in the tradition of The Princess Bride, featuring a reluctant king, an even more reluctant queen, a noble steed, and only a passing resemblance to actual history–because sometimes history needs a little help.

 At sixteen, Lady Jane Grey is about to be married off to a stranger and caught up in a conspiracy to rob her cousin, King Edward, of his throne.
 But those trifling problems aren’t for Jane to worry about.
 Jane gets to be Queen of England.